 In the event of an accidental release, evacuate the area immediately and call for assistance.
 All releases can produce high levels of gas.
 Stop leak, if possible, if it can be done without risk.
 Isolate area until gas has dispersed.
 Where exposure is not known, wear an approved, positive pressure, self-contained respirator.
-Where exposure levels is known, wear an approved respirator suitable for the level of exposure (refer to PPE section V.E. in the manual).
 High concentrations of carbon dioxide in the air cause a deficiency of oxygen with risk of unconsciousness or death.
 Check oxygen before entering area.